sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.13 =

+* Allows accessing the public forms from the forms list.
+* Improves the forms builder interface and forms preview.
+* Fixes an issue with datepicker in cached forms.

 = 5.2.12 =

 * Improves the Gutenberg block displaying the templates' thumbnails and reducing the code required for rendering the forms.